 She has articulated three principles of self-compassion.
 Consider them three portals or door-ways to being more kind to yourself:

 Self-kindness versus self-judgment.
 Self-compassion encourages you to relate to yourself with kindness and understanding, not harsh judgment.
 Sometimes it seems natural to be ‘tough’ on ourselves.
 We justify this with words like being ‘realistic’ or keeping our standards high.
 But I think it’s like punching yourself with the goal of making yourself stronger.
-Did you see the movie Fight Club (1999) when the realisation eventually comes that people are hitting themselves and not an opponent.

 When we are self-critical it leads at the least to psychological bruises and probably depression; at worst to self-destructive urges.
 The person we most often injure through self-criticism is ourselves!